Skip to main content

 image

-1. Find the Hips bone in your clothing's armature (the location and name of the hips bone varies from clothing to clothing), and drag it into the armature link Root bone/object in the prop box.
-(Note, if the main clothing bone isn't the hips, you may need to adjust the dropdown to match!)
+1. Find the root bone of your clothing's armature (in most cases this is Hips), and drag it into the armature link Link From (Prop / Clothing) box.
+(Note, if the main clothing bone isn't the hips, you may need to adjust the Link To dropdown to match!)

 image